groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-url.md

 productName: GroupDocs.Conversion for Java
 hideChildren: False
 ---
-The following code snippet shows how to convert a document from a URL:
+The following code snippet shows how to convert a document from an URL:

 ```java
 import com.groupdocs.conversion.Converter;